Solaia

 /

-The 2003 Solaia (75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc) reveals the essence of blackberry jam, liquorice, cassis, tar and minerals in a super-ripe, heady expression of the vintage.
+The 2003 Solaia (75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc) reveals the essence of blackberry jam, licorice, cassis, tar and minerals in a super-ripe, heady expression of the vintage.
 Richly sumptuous on the palate, this beautiful, expansive Solaia offers terrific length as well as stunning balance with plenty of style.
 It is sure to deliver much gratification over the next decade or so.

 This elegant vintage prizes on fruit purity and focus with black plum, cassis, blue flower, pencil shaving and lots of sweet spice from the oak that recalls clove and toasted almond.
 The blend is mostly Cabernet Sauvignon with smaller parts Cabernet Franc and Sangiovese.
 The fruit is harvested at the Antinori family's Tenuta Tignanello at the heart of the Chianti Classico appellation.
 The percentage of Cabernet Franc used in the blend is the ultimate Solaia wild card.
 In this vintage, the Franc has been increased to 7%, and that number is expected to be even higher in 2019 as the vines get older and the fruit more complex.
 This is a beautiful wine, the 2018 Solaia is delicious on all fronts as expected.